ChaimTW/disco-byngo/README.md

 ## Challenges
 * Keeping the websocket connection alive on mobile phones turned out to be very difficult as mobile phone connections automatically close when users lock their screen.
-> **Fix**: Close connection when screen is locked, reopen a websocket connection upon re-opening screen.
+> **Solution**: Close connection when screen is locked, reopen a websocket connection upon re-opening screen.
 Send all up-to-date room info to the user.

 ## Demo
 https://discobyngo.com